egarcia28/Engineering-4/README.md

 [My code is here](https://github.com/egarcia28/Engineering_4_Notebook/blob/main/launchpad_2.py)

 ### Reflection
 I ran into very few issues while coding this portion of the assignment, and the issues I did encounter were very minor.
-For example, I had trouble with
+For example, I had trouble with how to wire the pico, I had the wiring diagram reversed in relation to my board.
+Another issue I had was forgetting to use ctrl + c to stop running the uploaded code, because I had a loop at the end of my code, it ran indefinitely and prevented me from uploading new code and making changes.
+All together, it was a relatively quick addition to the previous sections.

 &nbsp;